 My personal life is intrinsically woven into my professional life and the activities of a practising clinical negligence QC.
 Whilst not shunning the social media, my inputs have been conservative and designed to exchange ideas and news which might be of value to my friends and professional colleagues.

-Music is a important part of my life.
-I play the piano (a Fazioli) but prefer to listen to the better performances of others.
+Music is an important part of my life.
+I love playing the piano and it also provides for me the necessary break during intense periods of case preparation.
+I should say, however, that I prefer to listen to the better performances of others.

 Reading both medicine and law is a necessary and time consuming part of a medical negligence QC’s life.
 Nevertheless, when time permits, reading for pleasure is a delight provided the prose is cultured and the subject interesting.